schottsfired/pi-scripts/README.md

 ### Overview

-PiBakery (https://www.pibakery.org/) is used to automate the process of creating custom boot images.
+PiBakery (https://github.com/davidferguson/pibakery/releases) is used to automate the process of creating custom boot images.
 This allows you to create a fully automated headless setup.
 Just plug in your pi and log in a few minutes later!

 Here is my configuration:

 ![PiBakery Configuration](images/pibakery-k3s-master.png?raw=true "PiBakery Configuration")

-Long bash scripts do not work well in PiBakery, so it may be helpful to create a single **Run Command** to boot from GitHub:
+It may be helpful to create a single **Run Command** to boot from GitHub:

 `curl -sfL https://raw.githubusercontent.com/schottsfired/pi-scripts/master/k3s-master/bootstrap.sh | sh -`

+This lets you modify your boot script more freely, without any changes to PiBakery.

 ### Logs

 PiBakery logs are located at `/boot/PiBakery/firstboot.log`.

+### SSH

+SSH is disabled by default in newer versions of Raspbian.
+To enable it, open your Raspian `.img` file and create an `ssh` file at the root of the disk image.
+This can be done in one command with `cd /Volumes/boot && touch ssh`.

+**NOTE:** SSH works as expected in older versions of PiBakery that include the Raspbian image.
+PiBakery 2.0+ allows you to bring your own Raspbian image, which is modified as previously described.

-### Bugs
+### WiFi Setup

-If your **Run Command** is not working, it may be due to the fact that the WiFi setup block didn't complete successfully or isn't ready.
-You can either build PiBakery from source (which does not seem to work on OSX), or modify files directly under `Macintosh HD⁩ ▸ ⁨Applications⁩ ▸ ⁨PiBakery.app⁩ ▸ ⁨Contents⁩ ▸ ⁨Resources⁩ ▸ ⁨app⁩ ▸ ⁨pibakery-blocks⁩`.
+If your **Run Command** isn't working, it may be due to the fact that the WiFi setup block didn't complete successfully or isn't ready.
+You can modify scripts directly under `Macintosh HD⁩ ▸ ⁨Applications⁩ ▸ ⁨PiBakery.app⁩ ▸ ⁨Contents⁩ ▸ ⁨Resources⁩ ▸ ⁨app⁩ ▸ ⁨pibakery-blocks⁩`.

-My `/wifisetup/wifiConnect.py` was edited as follows:
+My `/wifisetup/wifiConnect.py` was modified as follows:

 ```
 os.system("wpa_cli -i wlan0 reconfigure")